Paul Snape, who helped lead the University of Michigan to the

 became the sixth men’s head coach in Butler’s soccer

-The former Michigan Associate Head Coach is in his third year with the Bulldogs, and he’s facing his third different conference.
-Snape guided the Bulldogs from the Horizon League to the Atlantic 10 Conference last season, and this year he’ll direct Butler in the BIG EAST.
+The former Michigan Associate Head Coach is in his fourth year with the Bulldogs, and he’s guided the Bulldogs through three different conferences.
+Snape led the Bulldogs from the Horizon League to the Atlantic 10 Conference and then to the BIG EAST.

 In his first season at Butler, Snape guided a young Butler team to a 7-8-3 record.
 His first collegiate victory as a head coach came against his former team, the Michigan Wolverines, in the opening game of the 2011 Michigan Invitational.
 Prior to the match, he received an NCAA Tournament ring in a special ceremony honoring Michigan’s Final Four team.
-Last year, the Bulldogs posted a 5-8-5 record against a schedule that included seven NCAA Tournament teams.
+In 2012, Snape led the Bulldogs to a 5-8-5 record against a schedule that included seven NCAA Tournament teams, and last season Butler recorded an 11-8-1 mark while competing in the BIG EAST.
+The Bulldogs' 2013 season ended with an overtime loss in the semifinals of the BIG EAST Championship.

 Snape joined Butler’s staff after spending eight seasons at Michigan.
 He served as an assistant coach for the Wolverines for six seasons, before being promoted to Associate Head Coach in 2009.
 He helped lead Michigan to four NCAA Tournament appearances, including a berth in the 2003 Elite Eight and this year’s Final Four appearance.
 Michigan finished the 2010 season with a school-record 17-5-3 final ledger and its first-ever Big Ten Tournament title.